If you’ve been thinking to apply for the American Express Gold Card, now might be a great time.

 Along with the redemption options listed above, the American Express Gold Card allows cardholders to transfer their points to one of 19 travel partners.

-When you transfer your points to one of these partners, you’ll be charged an excise tax offset fee of 0.06 cents per point.
+When you transfer your points to a domestic airline partner, you’ll be charged an excise tax offset fee of 0.06 cents per point.
 You have the option to pay it either as a charge on your monthly bill or with points.
 But as you can see from the redemption chart, you’ll lose half your point value if you choose to use Membership Rewards points to cover the fee, so it is in your best interest to pay it outright.

 Should you apply for the American Express Gold Card now?